rperezdattari/COACH-gym/README.md

 ```python
 python main.py
 ```
+Along with the rendered environment, a small black window should appear when running the code.
+To be able to give feedback to the agent, this window must be selected/clicked with the computed mouse.

 ## Comments

 The COACH algorithm is designed to work with problems of continuous actions spaces.
 Given that the Cartpole environment of gym was designed to work with discret action spaces, a modified continuous version of this environment is used.